-The COE allows the Army to achieve efficiencies and leverage Better Buying Power principles by significantly reducing system life cycle costs through up-front integration and resourceful sustainment.
+The COE allows the Army to achieve Better Buying Power (BBP) by significantly reducing system life cycle costs through up-front integration and efficient sustainment.

 Under the current Software Blocking process, Army information technology systems are developed individually and integrated at a test facility after the fact.
 After fielding, when a program needs to upgrade hardware or software, a specialized team of Field Service Representatives (FSRs) is sent to the field to execute the update.
 COE will transform this process by creating a baseline of standards, Software Development Kits (SDKs) and interfaces that engineers use to develop interoperable products from the beginning.
-COE is also the Army's signature implementation of a Modular Open Systems Approach (MOSA).
-This commonality will streamline testing and certification, and will allow the Army to deploy updates across many systems at the same time, saving money in unique part replacements and specialized FSRs.

-To encourage competition the COE will provide SDKs enabling industry and other third parties to contribute new tactical applications to the standard baseline.
+Consistent with BBP's pursuit of a Modular Open Systems Architecture (MOSA), this commonality will streamline testing and certification, and will allow the Army to deploy updates across many systems at the same time, saving money in unique part replacements and specialized FSRs.
+To encourage competition - another key goal of BBP - the COE provides SDKs enabling industry and other third parties to contribute new tactical applications to the standard baseline.
+TAIS